Governor of Sindh: Caliphate

 The Muslim province of Sind was under the reign of Umayyad and Abbasid caliphates.
 The governor of Sind was an official of Umayyad and Abbasid caliphates.

 Mughal Empire

 Following its annexation of Sindh's independent sultanates, the Mughal Empire administered southern Sindh as the Thatta Subah or Sarkar from 28 Mar.
 1593 until the early 18th century.
 Northern Sindh was ruled separately by the Kalhora dynasty until around 1739, when Persian assistance allowed them to annex Thatta Subah as well.
 Following the 1783 Battle of Halani, Kalhora control was replaced by the Talpur dynasty.

 British Raj

 Sir Charles Napier (1843-1847) became the first ever Chief Commissioner and Governor of Sind.

-Pakistan

-Following is the list of Sindh governors after the independence of Pakistan in 1947.
+List of governors of Sindh